physrisk/website-source/pages/students.md

   Vilnius University Faculty of Physics, wrote a term paper on the estimation of Hurst exponent from fractional Brownian motion and voter model time series.
 The student was supervised by Rytis Kazakevičius.
-* During **2022-2023** Justas Kvedaravičius, fifth year student at Vilnius University Faculty of Physics, wrote two term papers related to research on spatial heterogeneity.
+* During **2022-2024** Justas Kvedaravičius, sixth year student at Vilnius University Faculty of Physics, wrote three term papers related to research on spatial heterogeneity.
 The student was supervised by Aleksejus Kononovicius.
 * During **the spring of 2023** Gediminas Jonikas, fourth year student at